wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 1. Install automatically using the WordPress 'Plugins' > 'Add New' menu item.
 Type 'AlphaOmega Captcha Anti-Spam' as a search.
 Alternatively, download the 'alphaomega-captcha-anti-spam.zip' file from WordPress, unpack the zip file, and install the plugin manually by uploading the 'alphaomega-captcha-anti-spam' folder into the '/wp-content/plugins/' directory.

-2. Activate the plugin by clicking the WordPress 'Plugins' menu item, and then clicking the 'Activate' link located below the 'AlphaOmega Captcha & Anti-Spam' item.
+2. Activate the plugin by clicking the WordPress 'Plugins' menu item, and then clicking the 'Activate' link located below the 'AlphaOmega Captcha & Anti-Spam Filter ' item.

-3. To upgrade the plugin, click the 'Deactivate' link located below the 'AlphaOmega Captcha & Anti-Spam' item, and then click the 'Delete' link located below the 'AlphaOmega Captcha & Anti-Spam' item.
+3. To upgrade the plugin, click the 'Deactivate' link located below the 'AlphaOmega Captcha & Anti-Spam Filter' item, and then click the 'Delete' link located below the 'AlphaOmega Captcha & Anti-Spam Filter' item.
 Finally, to install an upgrade, follow Step 1 or Step 2 above.

 == Configuration / Settings ==

-To configure the AlphaOmega Captcha & Anti-Spam plugin, click the 'AlphaOmega Captcha & Anti-Spam Settings' item located below the WordPress 'Plugins' menu item.
+To configure the AlphaOmega Captcha & Anti-Spam Filter plugin, click the 'AlphaOmega Captcha & Anti-Spam Filter Settings' item located below the WordPress 'Plugins' menu item.

 == Multilanguage Support ==

-The AlphaOmega Captcha & Anti-Spam plugin provides support in a variety of languages, including:
+The AlphaOmega Captcha & Anti-Spam Filter plugin provides support in a variety of languages, including:

    *  English
    *  Japanese